Costa Toparis: Formula Regional Middle East Championship

 At the start of the 2024 season, Toparis would compete in the 2024 Formula Regional Middle East Championship for Australian team, Evans GP.
 He started off his campaign poorly, scoring no points in the first three rounds, but his luck would change in the fourth round at the Yas Marina Circuit, where he got his maiden podium in Formula Regional machinery.
 Toparis scored points in the next two races, but he wouldn't score any points in the final round.
 He finished the championship in 14th.

 Formula Regional European Championship

 Toparis would compete for KIC Motorsport in the 2024 Formula Regional European Championship with technical support from Evans GP.
 His best result of the season was 19th, which came in the first race of the second round at the Circuit de Spa-Francorchamps.
 After this round, he exited the championship and positioned 34th overall in the standings.

+Formula One

+In late 2024, Toparis partook in the Ferrari World Scouting Finals in Maranello.